TFS Financial Co. Announces Quarterly Dividend of $0.28 (NASDAQ:TFSL)

 TFS Financial Co.
 (NASDAQ:TFSL) announced a quarterly dividend on Thursday, May 27th, RTT News reports.
 Stockholders of record on Tuesday, June 8th will be given a dividend of 0.28 per share by the bank on Tuesday, June 22nd.
 This represents a $1.12 dividend on an annualized basis and a dividend yield of 4.98%.
 The ex-dividend date of this dividend is Monday, June 7th.

-Separately, Zacks Investment Research cut shares of TFS Financial from a “hold” rating to a “sell” rating in a research note on Thursday, May 6th.
+Separately, Zacks Investment Research lowered shares of TFS Financial from a “hold” rating to a “sell” rating in a report on Thursday, May 6th.

 TFS Financial Corporation, through its subsidiaries, provides retail consumer banking services in the United States.
 Its deposit products include savings, money market, checking, individual retirement, and other qualified plan accounts, as well as certificates of deposit.
 The company also provides residential real estate mortgage loans, residential construction loans, and home equity loans and lines of credit, as well as purchase mortgages and first mortgage refinance loans.